 The early years: 1890’s – 1914

 St. Stanislaus Kostka Parish, Upper Greenpoint was established in 1896.
 Its first premises were located on 12 lots on the corner of Driggs Avenue and Humboldt Street which were acquired by Fr.
 Leon Wysiecki who later became its first pastor.
 The building which presently exists is commonly known as “old school” (189 Driggs Avenue).
-A year earlier an elementary school for Polish children from Williamsburg and Greenpoint was organ here.
-In September, 1895, the first school year started with an enrollment of 60 students.
+In September, 1895, the first elementary school for Polish children from Williamsburg and Greenpoint started was organized with an enrollment of 60 students.
 The school was staffed by three nuns from the Congregation of The Holy Family of Nazareth.
 It is not certain where the Sisters lived, or even where they taught the children.
 In 1922 Polish Vincentians came to the Parish with popular missions and in 1923 it was handed over to them.

 In 1896, there were one hundred and fifty students in school, within a few years the figure rose to above four hundred.
 In the year of 1909-1910, a seventh grade was added, and in 1912-1914, the school was remodeled and enlarged with an eighth grade being opened for the following year.
 Five hundred and six children were taught in these eight grades.